nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 So what exactly do we mean by *Cordova device APIs*?
 These are APIs that you'd use to interact with device capabilities such as the camera or accelerometer.
 If you want to run any code like this when the app first starts, make sure you add that code or call those functions from inside of this event handler.
 In fact, later on, we'll do just that.

+### Get a free API Key

+We'll use the [OpenWeatherMap](http://openweathermap.org/) API to get weather data.
+To use the free version of this service, get a key [here](https://home.openweathermap.org/).

 ### Add code to get the weather

 Now we'll add the *getWeather* function that we're using to handle button's ``click`` event.
 But first, let's add a JavaScript file for that function.